bdleasure/impossibledb/ROADMAP.md

 If you're interested in contributing to ImpossibleDB, here are the best ways to get started:

-1. **Transaction Support** - Completing the server-side transaction components
+1. **Synchronization Components** - Completing the remaining synchronization components (twoPhaseCommit, conflictDetector, lockManager)
 2. **Advanced Query Features** - Adding full-text search, geospatial queries, and other advanced features
 3. **Performance Optimization** - Implementing caching for improved performance
 4. **Conflict Detection** - Implementing conflict detection and resolution mechanisms